10 Best Electric Guitar Bridges & Bridge Parts

 Buying Guide

-Choosing the best electric guitar bridges bridge parts starts with knowing your guitar’s body style and the playing conditions you face most often.
-Bridges do more than hold strings; they set the break angle over the saddles, govern intonation range, and determine how well your guitar stays in tune after bends or tremolo use.
+Choosing the best electric guitar bridges bridge parts starts with knowing your body style and the playing conditions you face most often.
+Bridges do more than hold strings; they set the break angle over the saddles, govern intonation range, and determine how well the guitar stays in tune after bends or tremolo use.
 The right part can turn a budget instrument into a reliable player, while the wrong spec can create buzzing, poor sustain, or endless setup headaches.

 Sizing and Capacity